EvaMaeRey/ind2cat/README.md

 </div>

-If used as a faceting variable with the ggplot2 library, information is lost and the graph is not directly interpable.
+If used as a faceting variable with the ggplot2 library, information is lost and the graph is not directly interpretable.

 ``` r
 tidytitanic::passengers %>%